 Central Administration of the School

 Ultimate responsibility for the Jacobs School of Music rests with the Dean, Gwyn Richards.
 The Dean appoints as an advisory body an Administrative Committee consisting of the Executive Associate Dean (Eugene O'Brien), the Associate Dean for Instruction (Mary Wennerstrom), and the Directors of Graduate and Undergraduate Studies (Eric Isaacson and Lissa May, respectively).
-One faculty member is elected by the School of Music Council each year to serve on the Administrative Committee (the representative for 2013-14 is Janette Fishell).
+One faculty member is elected by the School of Music Council each year to serve on the Administrative Committee (the representative for 2014-15 is Stephen Wyrczynski).

 The Dean is directly responsible for the budget of the school, for negotiating with and hiring new faculty, and for all personnel assignments.
 The Dean serves as the general manager of the IU Opera/Ballet Theater and chairs several committees, including the School of Music Council.

 The associate deans coordinate faculty appointment procedures and reappointment, promotion, and tenure decisions.
 They are also responsible for the coordination of admission, financial aid, scheduling, curriculum planning and review, and faculty and AI training and evaluation.

 The directors of graduate and undergraduate studies are responsible for implementing all degree and diploma programs in their area and for coordinating all academic advising and record keeping.

 Complete job descriptions for these positions are included in the School of Music Council by-laws.